philzook58/philzook58.github.io/_posts/2026-06-01-arena_coegraph2_rational.md

 ```

 Many systems do this.
 Using the regular allocator (malloc) has a cost.
 Fine grained memory management has a cost.
 An arena (bump allocation) is one of the fastest and simplest forms of memory allocation.
 Having it all there in a single block is also good for caches.
+Also, the arena is easier to serialize, deserialize and clone, evidence I think of it's more semantic nature than the approach using built in system pointers / references.

 See also